-Coming soon: World's longest non-stop flight
+World's longest nonstop flight: Tickets go on sale

-By the end of this year, passengers on Singapore Airline's newest plane, the Airbus A350-900ULR -- for Ultra Long-Range -- will travel on a record-breaking, globe-spanning flight that will reconnect the two major metropolises.
+Starting October 11, passengers on Singapore Airlines' newest plane, the Airbus A350-900ULR -- for Ultra Long-Range -- will travel on a record-breaking, globe-spanning flight that will reconnect the two major metropolises.

+The new flights will initially run three times a week, with daily operations starting October 18 after a second Airbus A350-900 enters service.

 The airline is now taking delivery of Airbus' newest wide-body, the A350-900.
 It has 21 planes in its fleet, of an order for 67 aircraft.